meilisearch/documentation/guides/main_concepts/indexes.md

 ## Field properties

 By default, every document field is searchable and returned on search queries.

-The properties of the fields can be modified in the [settings](/references/settings.md).
+Each field is also stored and this behavior cannot be changed.

 Fields can have either or both or none of the following properties: